MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/endswith-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 09/05/2021
 ms.localizationpriority: high
 ---
 # endswith operators

 Filters a record set based on a search value.
 The value represents an ending sequence found in the searched column.

 The following table provides a comparison of the `endswith` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 > [!NOTE]
 > The following abbreviations are used in the table below: